 In Victoria, the Catchment and Land Protection Act 1994 establishes Catchment Management Authorities (CMAs) and a Catchment Management Council (CMC).
 The CMAs are responsible for preparing regional catchment strategies and special area plans, and co-ordinates and monitors their implementation.
 CMAs also have management power over regional waterways, floodplains, drainage, and environmental water under the Catchment and Land Protection Act 1994.
 Victoria is divided into 10 catchment regions with a CMA for each region.
-A CMA is given the power to request planning scheme amendments to facilitate consistency between planning schemes and regional catchment strategies are generally not incorporated into the planning scheme and are rarely given direct application in town planning decisions.
+A CMA is given the power to request planning scheme amendments to facilitate consistency between planning schemes and regional catchment strategies (the Catchment and Land Protection Act 1994 s 25(1)).
+However, a CMA's regional catchment strategies are generally not incorporated into the planning scheme and are rarely given direct application in town planning decisions.